PSLmodels/Tax-Calculator/read-the-docs/source/contributor_guide.rst

 Workflow
 --------

-The following text describes a typical workflow for the Tax-Calculator simulation model.
+The following text describes a typical workflow for changing Tax-Calculator.
 Different workflows may be necessary in some situations, in which case other contributors are here to help.

-1. Before you edit the calculator on your machine, make sure you have the latest version of the central Tax-Calculator by executing the following **four** Git commands:
+1. Before you edit the Tax-Calculator source code on your machine, make sure you have the latest version of the central Tax-Calculator repository by executing the following **four** Git commands:

    a.
 Tell Git to switch to the master branch in your local repo.
       Navigate to your local tax-calculator directory and enter the